 Moving from a Psychology degree to an MBA

-An MBA is a Master's in Business Administration, an advanced degree that gives an individual specific credentials to be a leader of organizations in both the public and private sectors.
+An MBA is a Master's in Business Administration.
+It is an internationally-recognized advanced degree that gives an individual specific credentials to be a leader of organizations in both the public and private sectors.
 In an MBA program you will broaden your skills in areas like management, critical thinking, leadership, communication, and problem-solving.
 Many schools offer concentrations in popular areas of business administration to help students strengthen specialized career skills.
 Traditional MBA specializations include finance, marketing, accounting, and international business, with additional options emerging in information technology management, healthcare leadership, and entrepreneurship.
 In addition, you can specialize your MBA in various areas (e.g., health care, sports management).
 One major advantage to getting an MBA is that it allows to you network with others in the business community.

 To learn more about applying to an MBA program check out the following from the Economist: